Geriatric Care for Senior Dogs & Cats

 Senior pets are typically prone to the following conditions:

 As your dog reaches their golden years, several joint or bone disorders can result in pain and discomfort.
 Some of the most common joint and bone disorders in geriatric pets that our veterinarians see include arthritis, hip dysplasia, osteochondrosis, reduction in spinal flexibility, and growth plate disorders.

 Addressing these issues early is essential for keeping your dog comfortable as they continue to age.
 Treatment for joint and bone issues in senior dogs ranges from simply reducing levels of exercise, to the use of analgesics and anti-inflammatory drugs, to surgery to remove diseased tissue, stabilize joints or reduce pain.

 While osteoarthritis is typically a condition we think of in older dogs, this painful condition can also affect your senior cat's joints.

 It is believed that approximately 50% of all pets in the US die from cancers.
-That's why it's important for your senior pet to visit the vet for routine wellness exams as they age.
+That's why your senior pet needs to visit the vet for routine wellness exams as they age.